 A primary reason people use PGP is backwards compatibility, and Sequoia/OpenPGP will intentionally not support some older forms of PGP, therefore will not be able to decrypt/read messages signed with older PGP keys.
 LibreGPG explicitly maintains all backwards compatibility with all of PGP.

-Thunderbird only supports RNP, which in turn only supports LibreGPG (GnuPG’s new competitor to OpenPGP).
-Sequoia has built a full replacement for RNP for Thunderbird, which Thunderbird will not implement themselves.
+Thunderbird only supports RNP, which in turn publicly supports LibreGPG (GnuPG’s new competitor to OpenPGP).
+Sequoia has built a full replacement for RNP for Thunderbird, but Thunderbird is choosing not to implement it.
+It’s unclear whether RNP will actually add support for either V5 or V6 at the moment.

 Sequoia fully supports V4 signatures (and may even still default to them, I’m not sure) just like GnuPG, which means current & and modern PGP keys should be fully supported.
 The difference between OpenPGP and GnuPG appear to only be when it comes to post-quantum encryption, and when it comes to much older PGP keys with insecure settings.